magento/devdocs/src/guides/v2.4/release-notes/commerce-2-4-4.md

 <!--- MC-42332-->

 *  The Admin order detail page now loads as expected.
-Previously, Magento threw the following error for when loading the order detail page for orders with certain taxes: `Call to a member function getId() on array`.
+Previously, {{ site.data.var.ee }} threw the following error for when loading the order detail page for orders with certain taxes: `Call to a member function getId() on array`.

 ### Page Builder

 <!--- AC-973-->

-*  Magento no longer resizes the Page Builder Insert Link and Insert Image modals when displaying the slider in a small column.
+*  {{ site.data.var.ee }} no longer resizes the Page Builder Insert Link and Insert Image modals when displaying the slider in a small column.

 <!--- AC-407-->